 Prevention Is Better Than Cure

-Read how to identify poison oak rash carefully for proper treatment next time.
+Read how to identify poison oak rash carefully for the properly best treatment for poison rash next time.

 Even more, remember the appearance of poison oak to avoid touching it.
 Also, clean your clothes, items, and furniture, and your pets frequently.